Here is helpful information on many different conveyor types

 Industrial conveyors have many different designs and uses.
-Common conveyor types are belt conveyors, roller conveyors, motorized roller conveyors and overhead conveyors.
-They can be categorized as floor conveyors (mounted on the floor) or overhead conveyors.
-They are used to move products, create buffers and deliver products in sequence in a production process.
+Common types are belt, roller, motorized roller and overhead conveyors.
+We categorize them as floor style (mounted on the floor) or overhead.
+Use them to move products, create buffers and deliver products in sequence for a production line.

-Manufacturing engineers include conveyors in their production facilities for a variety of reasons:
+Manufacturing engineers include conveyors in their production facilities for many reasons:

 - Moving products from point A to B (to avoid wasted time walking, or to reduce movements of forklifts, etc)

-- To carry products that are too heavy to be lifted manually
+- To carry products that are too heavy to for team members to lift

-- To present products to a robot for processing, or to receive products from a robot that have been processed
+- To deliver products to a robot for processing.
+Or to receive products from a robot that are ready for the next step

-- To store products in between processes or at the final process step
+- To store products between processes or at the final process step

-- To create a buffer or accumulation bank (i.e. a flexible storage system where the quantity of products in storage can be lower or higher as required to balance process flow)
+- To create a buffer or accumulation bank.
+This is a flexible storage system.
+Use it where the quantity of products in storage can be lower or higher as required to balance process flow

-- To sequence or re-sequence products in between processes.
-Conveyor types like power and free conveyors can provide this
+- To sequence or re-sequence products between processes.
+Power and free systems can provide this

-Conveyors are one of the most flexible types of industrial equipment, and when correctly specified and installed they can dramatically improve productivity, efficiency and safety.
-Ultimation has solutions as affordable as a $50 roller conveyor, or as sophisticated as a $5M or more fully automated conveyor system.
+Conveyors are one of the most flexible types of industrial equipment.
+When specified and installed they can improve productivity, efficiency and safety.
+Ultimation has solutions as affordable as a $50 gravity rollers, or as sophisticated as a $5M or more automated system.
 Conveyors are used to transport bulk material too, like gravel or iron ore.

-How to choose the right type of conveyor
+How do you choose the right type of conveyor?

-- We typically begin with the basic product information.
-It’s helpful for us to understand the productive role that your conveyor performs.
-Is it moving parts, storing them, re-sequencing them or providing a working surface where they are worked on while they move?
-Depending on these factors we can then select from the various conveyor types available and see which ones can do the job and provide the best benefits.
+- We begin with the basic product information.
+It’s helpful for us to understand the productive role that your system will perform.
+Is it moving parts, storing them, re-sequencing them or providing a working surface while they move?
+Based on these factors we can then select from the various types available.
+Then see which ones can do the job and provide the best benefits.

 - Next comes the constraints.
 Available space in production environments can be at a real premium.
-And although conveyors can add a lot of productivity, they can also get in the way of other operations, so the space they take up needs to be carefully considered.
-This will give us the input for our next decision point – where the conveyor operates (floor or overhead style)
+And although conveyors can add a lot of productivity, they can also get in the way of other operations.
+Carefully check the space they occupy.
+This gives us the input for our next decision point which is whether to use a floor level or overhead style.

-- Conveyors are sometimes categorized as floor conveyors or overhead conveyors as this is often an important decision point.
-Overhead conveyors can take many different forms (see this graphic here on the different types) but they all share the benefit that the conveyor itself is mounted above the part it is moving and they therefore use production space that is not occupied with other equipment.
+- Conveyors are categorized as floor style or overhead style as this is an important decision point.
+Overhead styles can take many different forms (see this graphic here on the different types).
+But they all share the benefit that the system itself is mounted above the part it is moving.
+Therefore they use production space that is not occupied with other equipment.
 This can enable the overhead plant space to become productive, like using it for a buffer or storage bank.
-If more space is available, floor style conveyors may be more suitable.
-These include belt conveyors, gravity roller conveyors, skatewheel conveyors and slat conveyors.
+If more space is available, floor style systems may be more suitable.
+These include belt conveyors, gravity roller, skatewheel and slat conveyors.

-- Consider how the loading and unloading of the conveyor is to be done.
-Some processes require precise positioning of the part (like for robot loading or unloading).
-Conveyors that are equipped with tooling, pallets or carriers can accommodate this, whereas a simple belt or roller conveyor by itself cannot maintain the part in a precise location
+- Consider how you want to load and unload the parts.
+Some processes need precise positioning of the part (like for robot loading or unloading).
+Systems equipped with tooling, pallets or carriers can accommodate this.
+A simple belt or roller conveyor by itself cannot maintain the part in a precise location.

-- Speed required and investment available can drive the choice toward simpler, more affordable conveyor systems or require more sophisticated automated conveyor lines
+- The speed required and investment available can drive the choices.
+Simpler, faster and more affordable systems are great.
+Other solutions need more sophisticated automated conveyor lines.

 The material below has a short summary of each one of the more common conveyor types that are available.